Canon EF-S 17–55mm lens

 The Canon EF-S 17–55mm f/2.8 IS USM is a standard zoom lens for Canon digital single-lens reflex cameras with an EF-S lens mount.
 The field of view has a 35 mm equivalent focal length of 27–88mm.

 Reception

 Praise

 It is praised as "one of the best general/multi-purpose lenses available", and ideal for available light photography on a Canon APS-C camera.

 The fast f/2.8 aperture, combined with 3-stop image stabilization, makes the 17–55 very useful in low light compared to an unstabilized f/3.5–5.6 Canon EF-S 18–55mm lens, which is a frequent kit lens, and thus the 17–55 is much more suited for hand holding and available-light photography.
-Newer versions of the 18–55 kit lens include 4-stop image stabilization, but remain slower aperture, partly addressing this concern.
+Newer versions of the 18–55 kit lens include 4-stop image stabilization, but retain the slower aperture, partly addressing this concern.

 Criticism

 This lens has been criticized by one review as prone to flare when the sun is in the frame.

 The 17–55 suffers from vignetting at f/2.8 of 0.5–1 EV throughout the focal range, though current Canon bodies are able to correct this by storing the vignetting data within the camera memory.

 Chromatic aberration is a relative weakness at the wide end (at the edges and corners), but is quite low for a zoom lens in this range.
 Barrel distortion is evident at the wide end.

 Some users have reported dust gathering inside the lens.